Philadelphia: Colleges, health care workers must get vaccine | Times Leader

 At colleges, those with exemptions will have to have a PCR test weekly or two antigen tests weekly.
 Once a college reaches a 90% vaccination rate, Bettigole said those people with exemptions can double-mask and social distance in indoor spaces, or colleges can offer virtual options as an accommodation.

-City public health officials also made adjustments to in an effort to accommodate parents with young children not yet eligible for the vaccine.
+City public health officials also made adjustments to mask mandates announced earlier this week in an effort to accommodate parents with young children not yet eligible for the vaccine.
 The city had given the option to most indoor establishments of either choosing to require proof of vaccination for entry or to require masks.

 Parents with young children had raised concerns about some spaces opting for vaccine requirements, making trips to pick up dinner or run to the grocery store hard for parents with children not yet eligible for a vaccine.